Pieta House

-Overview

 Pieta (formerly Pieta House) is an Irish suicide and self-harm prevention charity established in 2006 by former Irish politician Joan Freeman.
-The organisation provides free, professional support for individuals experiencing suicidal ideation, self-harm, or bereavement following suicide.
-Services are delivered across multiple physical locations in Ireland, as well as online, through phone and video support.
-Pieta is known for its national suicide prevention services and its flagship fundraising event, Darkness Into Light.
-Like many charities, it has also been subject to public scrutiny regarding its governance and operations.
+The organisation provides support for individuals experiencing suicidal ideation, self-harm, or bereavement following suicide.
+Services are delivered from several locations in Ireland, as well as online, through phone and video support.
+Pieta's flagship fundraising is Darkness Into Light.
+Like a number of other charities, it has also been subject to public scrutiny regarding its governance and operations.

+History

-History and growth
+Formation and growth

-Pieta House, a leading Irish mental health organisation, was founded in 2006 by Joan Freeman in Lucan, County Dublin.
-Its inception stemmed from a growing recognition of the urgent need for specialised services addressing suicide and self-harm.
-Freeman’s vision was to create a non-clinical, community-based approach to crisis intervention, offering free, professional support to individuals in distress.
-The organisation’s focus on accessibility meant no referrals were required, and all services were provided at no cost.
+Pieta House was founded in 2006 by Joan Freeman in Lucan, County Dublin.
+The inception of the mental health organisation stemmed from a recognition of the need for specialised services addressing suicide and self-harm.
+The goal of the organisation was to create a non-clinical, community-based approach to crisis intervention, offering free, professional support to individuals in distress.
+The organisation's focus on accessibility meant no referrals were required, and all services were provided at no cost.

-In 2016, following the closure of the suicide-prevention charity Console due to governance issues, the Health Service Executive (HSE) arranged for Pieta to take over Console’s counselling services and clients.
-This transition involved Pieta assuming responsibility for a number of centres previously operated by Console, as well as staff, ensuring continuity of care for people in crisis.
+In 2016, following the closure of the suicide-prevention charity Console due to governance issues, the Health Service Executive (HSE) arranged for Pieta to take over Console's counselling services and clients.
+This transition involved Pieta assuming responsibility for a number of centres previously operated by Console, as well their staff.

-The organisation was originally branded as Pieta House and rebranded simply as Pieta in 2018 to reflect its expanding mission and accessibility.
+The organisation, which was originally branded as "Pieta House", was rebranded simply as "Pieta" in 2018.

-Over time, Pieta has expanded, investing in digital outreach and support systems, including online counselling and enhanced helpline services, to address the increasing demand for remote mental health support.
-It currently operates in 28 service locations across Ireland.
+Over time, the organisation expanded its services and invested in digital outreach and support systems, including online counselling and enhanced helpline services.
+As of 2025, it was operating in 28 service locations around Ireland.